 Staff also need to show that the decision-making process is open and transparent.

 Good governance is vital to decision-making and requires:

 - Openness – publication of decisions and background information;

 - Engagement – the ability of the public/stakeholders to influence;

 - Recording – being able to show what decisions were taken and why;

 - Accountability– being able to demonstrate that a decision was appropriate, especially if challenged or when reporting to the Police & Crime Panel.

 - Support and advice – from experts including financial, legal, stakeholders or specialist.
-While decisions will be a matter for the PCC, they must still be legal, auditable, reasonable and based on accurate relevant information (and not based on irrelevant information).
+While decisions are a matter for the PCC, they must still be legal, auditable, reasonable and based on accurate relevant information.

-The PCC will have to (publically) justify this decision to:
+The PCC will have to justify decisions to:

 - The Police and Crime Panel (the Panel).
-One of the principal responsibilities of the panel is to scrutinise PCC decisions – hence the need to ensure good governance in all decision making.
+One of the principal responsibilities of the panel is to scrutinise PCC decisions.

 - Balance governance processes with the need for the PCC’s decision-making to be dynamic and involve as little bureaucracy as possible.

 As a general rule, all decision-making meetings are open to the Chief Executive.